ADN-DevTech/apps.exchange.packager/README.md

 	<project>	Folder name of the project to package

 	-h			This message
+``

-By default, the scripts assume:<br />
+By default, the scripts assume:

 1. they should find the app in ./Apps/

 2. they should use the per-machine templates

 3. the current Autodesk product platform is the 2016 version

 You can change these options using the command flags.